ahmedatef1610/ahmedatef1610/README.md

 - I'm a Computer Engineer 👨‍💻🖥️
 - I worked as a Full Stack Software Engineer 👨‍💻🌐
 - I worked as an Artificial Intelligence (AI) Engineer 👨‍💻🤖
+- I worked as a Machine Learning Engineer 👨‍💻🤖📖
+- I worked as a data Engineer 👨‍💻🗃️🗄️
 - I'm working on Web Development (frontend-backend) field 📡🌐
 - I'm working on Data Analysis (EDA) field 📈📊
 - I'm working on Machine Learning and Deep Learning field 🤖📖